 Mortgage rates are another important consideration for many home buyers in the Seattle area, since most of them use mortgage financing to complete their purchases.
 And on this front, we have some good news to deliver.

-Looking forward, the Mortgage Bankers Association predicts that rates will remain low through the end of this year.
-More specifically, rates will reach 4% by the end of 2022.
+Looking forward, the Mortgage Bankers Association predicts that rates will dip to 6% or even lower by the end of 2026.

 But it’s those house values that home buyers really need to pay attention to.
 This is primarily what will determine whether or not you can afford to buy a home in Seattle.
 And those who postpone their buying plans until later this year will likely encounter higher housing costs.

-Having an estimate of your monthly housing payments will help you determine if you can afford to buy a home in Seattle.
+Having an estimate of your monthly housing payments will help you determine if you can afford to buy a home in Seattle, WA.
 And we can help.
-Sammamish Mortgage is a family-owned mortgage company based in Bellevue, Washington.
-We have been offering mortgage programs to borrowers in Washington, Oregon, Colorado, and Idaho since 1992.
-We can give you a mortgage rate quote along with an estimate of your monthly housing payments.
-Please contact our staff to get started!
+Sammamish Mortgage is a family-owned mortgage company based in Bellevue, WA.
+We have been offering mortgage programs to borrowers in Washington, Oregon, Colorado, Idaho, and California since 1992.
+We can give you an instant rate quote along with an estimate of your monthly housing payments.
+Please contact our staff to get started and get pre-approved for a mortgage.

 Whether you’re buying a home or ready to refinance, our professionals can help.